CMX: Cross-Modal Fusion for RGB-X Semantic Segmentation with Transformers: Related Work

 \subsection{Multi-modal Semantic Segmentation}

-While previous works reach high performance on standard RGB-based semantic segmentation benchmarks, in challenging real-world conditions, it is desirable to involve multi-modality sensing for a reliable and comprehensive scene understanding~\cite{zhang2020deep_multimodal_survey}.
-RGB-Depth~\cite{lin2020scn,xiong2020variational,su2021deep_selection_fusion,qian2021rfbnet_gated,zhou2021canet} and RGB-Thermal~\cite{sun2019rtfnet,li2020segmenting,sun2020fuseseg,xu2021attention_fusion,zhou2021gmnet} semantic segmentation are broadly investigated.
-Polarimetric optical cues~\cite{blanchon2019outdoor_polarimetry,kalra2020deep_polarization,mei2022pgsnet_glass_polarization} and event-driven priors~\cite{alonso2019ev_segnet,zhang2021issafe,zhang2021edcnet} are often intertwined for robust perception under adverse conditions.
-In automated driving, optical flow~\cite{rashed2019optical_flow} and LiDAR data~\cite{zhuang2021perception_aware} are also incorporated for enhanced semantic road scene understanding.
-However, most of these works only address a single sensing-modality combination scenario.
-In this work, we aim for a general and flexible approach, which is generalizable to a diverse mix of multi-modal combinations.
+While previous works reach high performance on standard RGB-based semantic segmentation benchmarks, in challenging real-world conditions, it is desirable to involve multi-modality sensing for a reliable and comprehensive scene understanding. {RGB-Depth~\cite{qian2021rfbnet_gated,zhou2021canet} and RGB-Thermal~\cite{sun2019rtfnet,sun2020fuseseg,zhou2021gmnet} semantic segmentation are broadly investigated.
+Polarimetric optical cues~\cite{kalra2020deep_polarization} and event-driven priors~\cite{zhang2021edcnet} are often intertwined for robust perception under adverse conditions.
+In automated driving, LiDAR data~\cite{zhuang2021pmf} is incorporated for enhanced semantic road scene understanding.
+However, most of these works only address a single modality combination.
+In this work, we explore a unified approach, which can generalize well to diverse multi-modal combinations.}

-For multi-modal semantic segmentation, there are two dominant strategies.
-The first mainstream paradigm models cross-modal complementary information into layer- or operator designs~\cite{wang2018depth_aware,xing2020malleable,wu2020depth_adapted,cao2021shapeconv,chen2021spatial_guided}.
-For example, a shape-aware convolution layer is introduced in~\cite{cao2021shapeconv} for embedding depth features, while a spatial-guided convolution operator is proposed in~\cite{chen2021spatial_guided} to adapt receptive fields according to geometric patterns for RGB-D semantic segmentation.
-Additional methods dynamically exchange channels and shift pixels to enable implicit cross-modal feature fusion~\cite{wang2020channel_exchanging,wang2020channel_shuffle}.
-While these works verify that multi-modal features can be learned within a shared network, they are carefully designed for some specific modality combinations, in particular RGB-D semantic segmentation, which are hard to be applied into other modalities.
-Moreover, there are multi-task frameworks~\cite{zhang2019pattern,hu2021bidirectional_projection,wang2021exchanging_multitask,zhang2022tube_embedded,bachmann2022multimae} that facilitate inter-task feature propagation for RGB-D scene understanding, but they rely on supervision from other tasks for joint learning.